surenjanath/PyQt5---Financial-Scraper/README.md

 In order to use this to it's full potential, use pyqt5 and python 3.9.6 Using pyqt5-tools designer in cmd to execute the pyqt5 designer application to edit the UI file If you're looking at the code then it means that you're good at using python .: edit away.

-I've convert .py to .exe in the [folder here](https://github.com/PyQt5---Financial-Scraper/issues/new)
+To execute program just type the following in cmd :
 ```
 python main.py
 ```
+NB : Must have pyqt5 installed

-Alternatively, to run designer ` pyqt5-tools designer`:
+Alternatively, to run designer just type ` pyqt5-tools designer` in cmd.

 To convert ui to py

 ```
 pyuic5 -x [ui file].ui -o [ui].py
 ```
-convert .py to .exe
+To convert .py to .exe

 ```
 pyinstaller --onefile --windowed --icon=app.ico [filename main].py
 ```

 ## Troubleshooting & debugging